qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 The main component for making the combinations of queries possible is the `prefetch` parameter, which enables making sub-requests.

-The way it works is that, whenever a query has at least one prefetch, Qdrant will:
+Specifically, whenever a query has at least one prefetch, Qdrant will:
 1. Perform the prefetch query (or queries),
-1. Apply the main query over the results of its prefetch(es).
+2. Apply the main query over the results of its prefetch(es).

 Additionally, prefetches can have prefetches themselves, so you can have nested prefetches.

 ## Hybrid Search

 One of the most common problems when you have different representations of the same data is to combine the queried points for each representation into a single result.

 {{< figure  src="/docs/fusion-idea.png" caption="Fusing results from multiple queries" width="80%" >}}

 For example, in text search, it is often useful to combine dense and sparse vectors get the best of semantics, plus the best of matching specific words.

-There are many ways to fuse the results, a versatile one is <a href=https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf target="_blank">Reciprocal Rank Fusion (RRF)</a>, which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in multiple queries.
+There are many ways to fuse the results.
+One versatile method is <a href=https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf target="_blank">Reciprocal Rank Fusion (RRF)</a>, which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in multiple queries.

-Here is an example of RRF for a query containing two prefetches against differently named vectors configured to respectively hold sparse and dense vectors.
+Here is an example of RRF for a query containing two prefetches against different named vectors configured to respectively hold sparse and dense vectors.

 ```http
 POST /collections/{collection_name}/points/query